 This blog will help you avoid making last-minute mistakes by hiring the wrong person for the subject job.
 It will take only a few minutes out of your busy schedule, but the following video will highlight some critical questions to ask while finding a good bookkeeper and accountant.
 Have a look.

-We’ve got a summarized list of the 5 most important questions to ask to find the right bookkeeper and accountant for your business.
-But before we get into these pro tips, it’s important that you first understand the difference between a bookkeeper and an accountant.
+We’ve got a summarized list of the five most important questions to ask to find the right bookkeeper and accountant for your business.
+However, they might be of little help if you do not know the difference between a bookkeeper and an accountant.

 - Someone who is self-trained with no educational background

 - Someone who is self-trained and has achieved a certificate in the field

 - Someone who works in professional practice and has achieved a diploma in the field

 And there are two areas of accounting knowledge and training:

 - Someone who has achieved an Accounting Designation (CPA); this person most likely has experience with audits, taxes, or management and has had little bookkeeping experience during their training.

 - Someone who has a degree in accounting from a University and has worked in a professional accounting practice.

 Both the appointments may prove a life-saver for your company.
 Though the jobs of a bookkeeper and an accountant may seem to occur at different work stations in a business module and different business phases, they complement each other at all times.
 That is why the selection criteria are almost the same for either of them.